paul80nd/rcasm-lsp/README.md

-# LSP Example
+# rcasm-lsp

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+Relay Computer Assembly language server for use in VSCode

 ## Functionality

 This Language Server works for plain text file.
 It has the following language features:

 - Completions
 - Diagnostics regenerated on each file change or configuration change